Ketill Flatnose: Saga biography

+There is evidence that Scandinavian settlers may have reached the Norðreyjar (Northern Isles) – the Orkneys and Shetland, north of mainland Scotland – as early as the mid-7th century.
+After Harald Fairhair won the decisive Battle of Hafrsfjord, in the late 9th century, to take control of Norway, many people emigrated to the Orkneys and Shetlands.
+According to the Orkneyinga saga, some of these emigres began to raid Norway in summer, and Harald followed them to retaliate; he defeated them and also took possession of what the Norse called the Suðreyjar (or Sudreys): the Hebrides and the Isle of Man.
+However, in the Eyrbyggja saga, it was Ketill, rather than Harald himself, who led that expedition, and after the initial victory the former retained the islands as an independent, personal domain, rather than bringing them under Harald's rule.
+In the Laxdaela saga the same story is told, but here Ketill is one of the Vikings who have fled to the Isles to escape Harald's tyranny.
+In the Landnámabók the initial conquest was led by Harald, but as soon as he returned to Norway the raiders regrouped.
+At this point Harald sent Ketill to win the islands back again.
+Ketill did so, but paid no tribute, at which point Harald took possession of what was owed from possessions of Ketill in Norway and sent away Ketill's sons.
+According to the Landnámabók, Ketill became ruler of a region already settled by Scandinavians.
+Some sources refer to Ketill as "King of the Sudreys", although there is little evidence that he himself claimed that title.
+Ketill left no successors there, and there is little record of Norse activity in the west of Scotland in the first four decades of the 10th century.

 Interpretations

 Hunter (2000) states that Ketill was "in charge of an extensive island realm and, as a result, sufficiently prestigious to contemplate the making of agreements and alliances with other princelings".
 However, Woolf (2007) suggests that the story of his failing to pay tax to Harald "looks very much like a story created in later days to legitimise Norwegian claims to sovereignty in the region" and some scholars believe that this entire story of Harald's expedition is apocryphal and based on the later voyages of Magnus Barefoot.
 Although Norse military activity in Ireland in the 9th century is well documented in Irish sources, they contain no record at all of Harald Fairhair's voyage to the west.

 Furthermore, Harald is assumed to have annexed the Northern Isles (comprising Orkney and Shetland) in 875 or later.
 If Ketill's suzerainty post-dates this time, it is hard to see how Thorstein the Red, an adult grandson of his, could have been active in the 870s and 880s.
 It is therefore likely that Ketill's floruit in the Hebrides was at a period that pre-dates Harald's victory at Hafrsfjord.